weaversa/cryptol-course/README.md

 Some labs or examples go beyond the scope of the course outline, but may prove interesting or useful for students with wider interests or different backgrounds.
-Here are some of the
+Here are some of them:

 1. Arithmetic Verifications -- Demonstrates using SAW to prove facts about various arithmetic implementations.
 Some simple reference examples are included